 The latest research on wellness programs in the work environment clearly supports positive and significant gains in the areas of improved overall health, morale, attendance, and productivity.
 Workplace wellness takes advantage of employers' access to employees at an age when interventions can still change their long-term health trajectory.
 The Patient Protection and Affordable Care Act (Affordable Care Act) supports the trend of promoting workplace wellness programs.
-At Early Head Start, a variety of activities are often incorporated throughout the program year during staff development and training opportunities.
+The Galena Park Early Head Start program is focused on staff well-being, building a team that is better able to provide the care and nurturing that children need to thrive.
+Our program helps staff feel valued through access to wellness programs, reflective supervision, and other workplace supports.